 Myths of IP – Part 2 – Company Name Registration

-Setting up a new company is an exciting time, and one of the fun, yet challenging, parts is coming up with a name.
+Setting up a new company is an exciting time.
+One of the fun, yet challenging, parts is coming up with a name for the company.

 This is a two-part myth – that being able to register your company name means you are safe to use it, and that registration of your company name gives you the right to stop others using a similar name.

 The role of the Companies Office is to register companies.
 They cannot give you any legal advice about whether your chosen name is either legal or sensible to use.
-There are very few restrictions on the choice of company name, and the Companies Office will not conduct a clearance check for you.
+There are very few restrictions on the choice of company name.
+Also, the Companies Office does not conduct a clearance check for you.